-The Java Management Extensions (JMX) Remote API Specification describes how you can advertise and find JMX API agents by using existing discovery and lookup infrastructures.
+The Java Management Extensions (JMX) Specification, version 1.4 describes how you can advertise and find JMX API agents by using existing discovery and lookup infrastructures.
 The specification does not define any discovery and lookup APIs specific to JMX technology.

-This chapter provides a brief outline of existing discovery and lookup infrastructures that you can use with JMX technology, in the following section:
+This chapter provides a brief outline of existing discovery and lookup infrastructures that you can use with JMX technology.